PIYUSHgoyal16/GPS-Route-Analyser/docs/Design.md

         **Alternatives / different tradeoff** : We can use linked lists or vectors in place of arrays which are more useful from memory allocation point of view.

-    2. **Map** : We used maps to store the words so as to find out the most and the least frequent words.
+    2. **Map** : We used maps for grouping, that is to store the routes with same starting and ending point and also information regarding the third point.

         * map is a fairly well-rounded dictionary-type container that provides several advantages over std:list (linked lists) and std:vector (arrays).